Biomass Plastic Material Technology

 - Crystallization speed influences molding cycle time.

-- It is hard to secure fire retardancy with polyester.
+- It is difficult to secure fire retardancy using polyester.

-Ricoh's direction in applying biomass plastic as multifunction copier components
+Ricoh's direction in applying biomass plastic to imaging devices

 Select Your Langage